moia-oss/bastion-host-forward/README.md

 ## Additional step if you are using IAM Authentication on RDS

-If you have an IAM authenticated RDS, the inline policy of the bastion host will be equipped with according access rights.
+If you have an IAM authenticated RDS, the inline policy of the bastion host will be equipped with access rights accordingly.
 Namely it will get `rds:*` permissions on the RDS you provided and it also allows `rds-db:connect` with the provided `iamUser`.